Inbibo/adonisfx_docs/docs/documentation/maya/muscle.md

 To create a Muscle deformer within a Maya scene, the following inputs must be provided:

-  - <b class="mesh_color"> Attachments (A):</b> Attachment anchors to which the simulated muscle will be attached to.
+  - **Attachments (A)**: Attachment anchors to which the simulated muscle will be attached to.
 Any transform node can be used (e.g. bones, locators, meshes, etc).
 This input is optional and unlimited.
-  - <b class="mesh_color"> Muscle Geometry (M):</b> Mesh that the muscle deformer will be applied onto.
+  - **Muscle Geometry (M)**: Mesh that the muscle deformer will be applied onto.

 > [!NOTE]
 > - It is not mandatory to select the attachments on creation of the AdnMuscle deformer.
 Attachments can be added and remove after creating the deformer.
 For more information check the [advanced section](#attachments).